-A limited company pays tax at 19% on its income and capital gains, although from April 2023 this rate is due to increase to 26.5% or 25%, when profits exceed £50,000 and £250,000 respectively.
-In contrast, most individuals pay tax on rental income at rates between 20% and 45% (19% and 46% in Scotland).
+A limited company pays tax at 26.5% or 25%, when profits exceed £50,000 and £250,000 respectively.
+If the company's annual profits do not exceed £50,000 those profits are taxed at 19%.
+In contrast, most individuals pay tax on rental income at rates between 20% and 45% (19% and 47 in Scotland).
 Individuals also pay Capital Gains Tax (CGT) on residential property gains at 18% or 28%.

-Also, unlike individuals, companies do not suffer a restriction on the deduction of interest and finance charges (see 'Interest paid').
+Unlike individuals, companies do not suffer a restriction on the deduction of interest and finance charges (see 'Interest paid').

 However, there may be further significant tax and National Insurance charges when you extract funds from your company.
 If you already own a company which holds surplus funds, investing in buy-to-let property can make commercial sense, provided the company can secure a mortgage for the balance of the purchase price.
-However, where the trade may become overshadowed by the value of the properties it holds, it may no longer be classified as a 'trading' company, which would mean it is no longer eligible for a number of tax reliefs, including business asset disposal relief (formally known as entrepreneurs' relief).
+However, where the trade may become overshadowed by the value of the properties it holds, it may no longer be classified as a 'trading' company, which would mean it is no longer eligible for a number of tax reliefs, including business asset disposal relief.